camelbal-ship-it/crosslingual-claude-eval/paper/introduction.md

 ### 2.2 Pragmatic and Cultural Evaluation

 A smaller body of work addresses cultural and pragmatic dimensions of LLM outputs.
-Hershcovich et al. (2022) examined cultural biases in NLP systems and argued for culturally-aware evaluation frameworks.
+Hershcovich et al. (2022) introduced a framework for cross-cultural NLP, arguing that current systems insufficiently account for cultural variation and calling for more culturally-aware evaluation and modeling approaches.
 Cao et al. (2023) probed cultural knowledge in LLMs across multiple languages, finding that models demonstrate uneven cultural knowledge with English-centric biases.
-Johnson et al. (2022) examined politeness and formality calibration across languages in neural machine translation outputs.

 None of these studies apply a proficiency-based framework to evaluate the linguistic and pragmatic adequacy of LLM outputs against the functional demands of the prompts that generated them.
 The ILR framework fills this gap.